 Talent is difficult to define, but to Murakami it’s one of those things that you have or you don’t, and the writer cannot control its amount or quality.
-I don’t invest much time in worrying about whether or not I am talented because the question is external to my greater objective, which is to simply write a book.
+I don’t invest much time in worrying about whether or not I am talented because the question is external to my greater objective, which is to simply write.
 Time will tell if I possess any fragments of talent.

 Endurance, I believe, is simply the ability to deal with discomfort.
-To a certain degree, I’ve been blessed with an appreciation for pain, honored with a penchant for mildly masochistic activities.
+To a certain degree, I’ve been blessed with an appreciation for pain, honoured with a penchant for mildly masochistic activities.
 In the past, I have sought out experiences laced with discomfort: hot yoga, treeplanting, long-distance running, long-term travel.
 I’m not worried about my ability to endure.

 Focus is the tough one for me.
 I am an easily distracted person predisposed to daydreaming and procrastination.
 Murakami describes focus as “the ability to concentrate all your limited talents on whatever’s critical at the moment.”
 If I am to succeed as a writer it will because I have found ways to enhance focus, to maximize concentration.

-Luckily I know what is necessary to cultivate focus – it’s simply a matter of prioritization and the removal of distractions.
+Luckily I know what is necessary to cultivate focus — it’s simply a matter of prioritization and the removal of distractions.
 Focus is about saying “no” to things.
 And not simply to the amusements of Facebook or alcohol, but sometimes to projects and sometimes to people.
 Focus is the process of a thousand rejections.
-And this is hard, because whether we’re giving or receiving it, rejection is rarely pleasant.
+And this is hard because, whether we’re giving or receiving it, rejection is rarely pleasant.
 Finally, self-isolation is also helpful for cultivating focus.
 The challenge with this, of course, is not going stark-raving mad.
 We need people around us to keep the mind balanced.

-Maybe that’s why I have ended up at a bar with a dude dressed as Jesus dancing on a pole.
-I need people.
+Maybe that’s why I have ended up at a bar with a dude dressed as Jesus dancing on a pole: I need people.

 Jesus has stepped down off the bar and is now in plainclothes, eating an apple and chatting with friends.